Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra

-We note here that \eqref{thetader} is an adjusted form of a related formula from \cite[Lemma 5.7]{Hel05}.
-The adjustment is because, as explained in Remark~\ref{CBformRem}, of our use of basis elements of the form $C^kB^l$ as normal form instead of $B^lC^k$ that was used in \cite{Hel05}.
-It is possible to apply the mapping $\dcmTH_k$ on both sides of \eqref{thetader}, and use the identity \eqref{higherDq} to simplify the resulting right-hand side.
-Continuing with this manner of computation such that the number $n\in\N$ of times the mapping $\dcmTH_k$ is applied to $C^kB^l$ does not exceed $l$, and by some routine computations and induction, we have
+We note here that~\eqref{thetader} is an adjusted form of a~related formula from~\cite[Lemma 5.7]{Hel05}.
+As explained in Remark~\ref{CBformRem}, the adjustment is due to our use of basis elements of the form $C^k B^l$ as normal form instead of using the elements of the form $B^l C^k$ which were used in~\cite{Hel05}.
+It is possible to apply the mapping $\dcmTH_k$ on both sides of~\eqref{thetader} and use the identity~\eqref{higherDq} to simplify the resulting right-hand side.
+Continuing with this manner of computation in a way that the number $n\in\N$ of times the mapping $\dcmTH_k$ is applied to $C^k B^l$ does not exceed $l$, and by some routine computations and induction, we have

-The identity \eqref{powerofdcm} suggests some computational significance of deformed commutator mappings in the sense that applying a deformed commutator mapping repeatedly reduces a basis element of $\Heisen$ into a power of $C$.
-In an interesting flow of computations and proofs, we show that this can be generalized\textemdash any nonzero element of $\Heisen$, after an application of a suitable number of particular types of deformed commutator mappings, reduces to a power of $C$.
-We start with a few properties in the following proposition, and develop our main algorithms in the three lemmas that follow.
-These are actually our reformulation of \cite[Lemma~5.7-6.4]{Hel05}.
-In fact, we give a reformulation, an exposition, and a generalization all at the same time.
-Our techniques as presented here involve more explicit reference to computations and structure constants, as contrasted by the ring-theoretic approach in \cite{Hel05}.
+The identity~\eqref{powerofdcm} suggests some computational significance of deformed commutator mappings in the sense that applying a~deformed commutator mapping repeatedly reduces a~basis element of $\Heisen$ into a~power of $C$.
+In an interesting flow of computations and proofs, we show that this can be generalized\textemdash any nonzero element of $\Heisen$, after an application of a~suitable number of particular types of deformed commutator mappings, reduces to a~power of $C$.